 Passion to Teach English Online

 First and foremost, you need to be passionate about English.
-It’s not enough to speak English, to have teaching qualification, and to have an Internet connection and Skype account.
+It’s not enough to speak English, to have a teaching qualification, and to have an Internet connection and Skype account.
 You need to really love the language and to let your enthusiasm for English infect your students.
 This way you will keep them coming back for more classes.

 Some of my students have been with me since I started teaching online.
 Others have stopped taking classes, sometimes for a period of several years, but have then returned to class.
 Still others have achieved their immediate goals of passing an exam getting promotion, or a new job, and have stopped taking classes altogether.